usnistgov/IEEE_N42.59_lateral_resolution/README.md

 - **Author**: Jack L. Glover
 - Intended to be published in: Proceedings of the SPIE _Radar Sensor Technology XXVIII_

+This work was supported by the DHS S&T Standards Division under agreement FTST-23-FT004.
+The author is eager to acknowledge the many public and private sector partners who have contributed materially to the development of the IEEE N42.59 standard.

 ## References

 - [1] IEEE N42.59: _Standard for Measuring the Imaging Performance of Active Millimeter-Wave Systems for Security Screening of Humans_. https://standards.ieee.org/ieee/N42.59/11515/